 - Freshly squeezed juice vending machine @ Anywhere.
 They are all around the city, the prices vary, but the nice refreshing taste is the same 🙂

 - Vietnamese food @ VivoCity.
-Great health and tasty Vietnamese food at Kopitiam in the Basement of VivoCity.
+Great healthy and tasty Vietnamese food at Kopitiam in the Basement of VivoCity.
 Go for the Grilled Chicken Noodle!

 - Indian food @ Nalan Restaurant.
 Not really a Hawker, a bit pricy, but amazing vegetarian food!

 - Hong Kong Egg Puff Waffle @ Jurong Point.
-Try the Pizza Waffle at Hong Kong Egglet (they have many other outlets too besides Jurong Point).
+Try the Pizza Waffle at Hong Kong Egglet (they have many other outlets too besides JP).